SSO and SCIM FAQs

 SSO configuration is specific to each Postman team.
 An organization can have multiple Postman teams, each with different (or the same) auth methods configured and enabled.
 However, this isn't the case for domain capture.
 Domain capture consolidates all of the Postman user accounts within your organization into one team.

-When provisioning a user, which data is set from the IdP to Postman?
+When provisioning a user, which data is mapped from the IdP to Postman?

 In provisioning, email is the primary attribute used for user mapping.
 The user's first name, last name, and active status fields must be included in the provisioning request.
 The first name and last name fields can be left blank if necessary.
 Therefore, the email, first name and last name, and active status (activation or deactivation) are the key attributes employed for setting up a new account in Postman.